thisispurefm/tech-docs/docs/tech-team/icecast/installing-icecast.md

 </mount>
 ```

-10. In the *Paths* section, make a note of the webroot path, as this is needed when obtaining an SSL certificate
+- In the *Paths* section, make a note of the webroot path, as this is needed when obtaining an SSL certificate
-11. If installing an SSL certificate, uncomment and change the `ssl-certificate` line as follows
+- If installing an SSL certificate, uncomment and change the `ssl-certificate` line as follows

 ```xml
 <ssl-certificate>/etc/icecast2/bundle.pem</ssl-certificate>
 ```

-12. Restart the Icecast2 server to apply the configuration with `sudo systemctl restart icecast2` and check the status using `sudo systemctl status icecast2` to check for errors.
+- Restart the Icecast2 server to apply the configuration with `sudo systemctl restart icecast2` and check the status using `sudo systemctl status icecast2` to check for errors.
 If you get an error about SSL certificates, and are configuring for SSL, you can safely ignore it until the third part is complete

+{: .note}
 If you're not configuring for SSL, congrats!
 You're finished!

 ## Part 3: Configuring Certbot and Installing an SSL Certificate